 /ST <Now + 3 minutes as hh:mm>– Start time, used by the

 /ET <Now + 15 minutes as hh:mm>– End time, used by the

-Of the samples observed thus far, the start time is consistently set three minutes into the future and end time fifteen minutes later, presumably allowing the malicious process to act on its objectives within a twelve minute window.
+The start time was consistently set three minutes into the future and the end time fifteen minutes later, presumably allowing the malicious process to act on its objectives within a twelve minute window.

-Likely used by the threat actor for managing and tracking their attack activity, both a botnet and campaign identifier is embedded within the payload and can be extracted alongside C2 IP addresses.
-This data, whilst encrypted and packed, can be easily seen within the sandbox analysis results within ‘Hatching Triage’ (Figure 5).
+Likely used by the threat actor for managing and tracking their attack activity, both a botnet and campaign identifier were embedded within the payload and could be extracted alongside C2 IP addresses.
+This data, whilst encrypted and packed, could be easily seen within the sandbox analysis results within ‘Hatching Triage’ (Figure 5).